 Plug In Electric Vehicle Planning Project

 This project was a one-year project that resulted in a Plug In Electric Vehicle ( PEV) roadmap to facilitate electric vehicle adoption in North Carolina.

 Clean Transportation Education project (CTEP)

 The Clean Transportation Education ( CTEP) project was a 2-year initiative funded by the U.S. Department of Energy to provide 36 alternative-fuel and advanced-transportation workshops across the United States.
 The N.C.
-Solar Center partnered with Wake Technical Community College, Clean Cities Coalitions and industry partners to conduct l ½ day workshops in the following 4 subject areas: Biodiesel, Ethanol, Compressed Natural Gas / Propane, Fuel Economy / Idle Reduction
+Solar Center partnered with Wake Technical Community College, Clean Cities Coalitions and industry partners to conduct l ½ day workshops in the following four subject areas: Biodiesel, Ethanol, Compressed Natural Gas / Propane, Fuel Economy / Idle Reduction.

 Alternative Fuel Incentives Project

-This program provided ten awards totaling $98,000 between the fall of 2004 and the spring of 2005 to Universities and Community Colleges, government fleets, public service stations, etc. for projects that included biomass, electric vehicles and charging stations, and compressed natural gas
+This program provided ten awards totaling $98,000 between the fall of 2004 and the spring of 2005 to Universities and Community Colleges, government fleets, public service stations, etc. for projects that included biomass, electric vehicles and charging stations, and compressed natural gas.

 Mobile Idle Reduction Technology

-The N.C.
-Solar Center was awarded funding by the U.S. Environmental Protection Agency to work with a Volvo Trucks, NA to develop and test the effectiveness of Truck OEM designed mobile idle reduction technology (MIRT) prep kits and auxiliary power units.
+The Center was awarded funding by the U.S. Environmental Protection Agency to work with a Volvo Trucks, NA to develop and test the effectiveness of Truck OEM designed mobile idle reduction technology (MIRT) prep kits and auxiliary power units.
 Soy Biodiesel Marketing and Research project with the N.C.
 Soybean Producers Association promoted the use of biodiesel and bioheat as renewable and cleaner fuels for our vehicles and homes, and evaluated the most effective marketing strategies for these products including billboards and brochures.